 Frame based: In Section 7, we propose the Group-AFOR and Group-PFD based on AFOR and PForDelta respectively.

-Table I. Algorithm categorization with the corresponding instantiations in our approach.
+Table II.
+Algorithm categorization with the corresponding instantiations in our approach.
 We mark the instantiated algorithms in bold and present specific modification points to fit into the approach.